 Here are two articles I wrote for parents: Don’t Forget These Two Words before a Competition Performance and Don’t Forget the Three Most Important Words before a Competition Performance.

-For Homeschoolers (and Anyone Interested in Further Study)
+Character Education Resources for Homeschoolers (and Anyone Interested in Further Study)

 If you’re a homeschooler, check out the Character Counts Character Education Lesson Plan Bank with character-education lessons for preschoolers through teens.
 Character Counts Week is October 16-22.
 There are lots of free resources available simply by registering.